-With good knowledge of the Herschel-SPIRE beam profile, it is possible to deconvolve the data in cases of high signal-to-noise data.
+With good knowledge of the Herschel-SPIRE beam profile, it is possible to deconvolve the maps in cases of high signal-to-noise data.
 There are several techniques available, with HiRes being included as a built-in task in HIPE (from v12 onwards).
 The procedure is based on the Richardson-Lucy deconvolution algorithm (Richardson, 1972; Lucy, 1974), and has been successfully applied to IRAS (Aumann et al., 1990) and WISE (Jarrett et al., 2012) data.
-The source code is available on GitHub6, and information is available on the NHSC public wiki7.
+The source code is available on GitHub7, and information is available on the NHSC public wiki8.

-For SPIRE observations, HiRes typically increases the resolution of the image by a factor of 2, as described in Xu et al. (2014).
-It is only beneficial when there is structure in the map on spatial scales smaller than the beam, and for which the signal-to-noise is sufficiently high.
-The selection criteria for observations to which HiRes has been applied are discussed in Section 5.11.2.
+For SPIRE observations, HiRes typically increases the resolution of the image by a factor of 2, as described in Xu et al. (2014), and is best suited to extended structure with high signal-to-noise.
+The selection of observations is discussed in Section 5.11.2.